 The red-eared sliders are adaptive and can do well in a variety of environments.
 They can go months without eating by slowing their metabolism down, and grow quickly when they have an ample food supply.
 The Central Park ponds provide adequate food for the huge population of red-eared sliders, including all the hotdog and potato chip scraps they find.

-While the red-eared sliders are doing alight, other species are not doing well.
+While the red-eared sliders are doing alright, other species are not doing well.

 “Spotted turtles, musk turtles, map turtles, bog turtles, wood turtles, painted turtles, Eastern mud turtles, and diamondback terrapins all used to share ownership of New York’s waters, keeping each other’s populations in check.
 But competition with red-eared sliders for food and space to bask in the sun – crucial for the cold-blooded creatures – has caused native turtle populations to drop.
 For instance, eastern painted turtles are the most common species in New York State, but have declined in some areas, in part due to red-eared sliders,” found National Geographic.